mancinimassimiliano/caffe/README.md

 With the second bottom "weights", being a vector of dimension Nx1, where N is the batch-size.
-Note that there must be 1 layer per per domain, with the weights already given as probabilities, and their output should be summed as in:
+Note that there must be 1 layer per domain, with the weights already given as probabilities, and their output should be summed as in:

     layer{
         name: "wbn1"